ragundo/exportmaps/README.md

 Similar to DF export site.
 Get a detailed PNG of a world site.

 ## Support
-You can use Github's Issues to get support about the plugins.
+You can use Github's Issues to get support about the plugin.
 Also you can contact me in #dfhack on IRC freenode.

 ## Support
 You can use Github's Issues to get support about the plugins.
 Also you can contact me in #dfhack on IRC freenode.